 ’Cause there’s not many men that done the things that you’ve done

 In the middle stanza, Dylan is at his most self-deprecating and his most reverent.
-A few of his observation are mentioned in the first two stanzas, albeit with qualified language, but here, Dylan makes clear that he is but a mere child in comparison to Guthrie, to whom he “can’t sing enough.”
+A few of his observations are mentioned in the first two stanzas, albeit with qualified language.
+But here, Dylan makes clear that he is but a mere child in comparison to Guthrie, to whom he “can’t sing enough.”
 Dylan’s reverence is highlighted by his use of “know.”
 Guthrie not only “know[s]…a-many times more” but the only time in this song that Dylan acknowledges his own wisdom is with respect to the topic of Guthrie’s immense pool of knowledge.
-The only thing that Dylan claims to know is that Guthrie knows things.
 An allusion to Socratic thought; “I know that I know nothing.”
 For Dylan, he only knows that Guthrie knows.

 Here’s to Cisco an’ Sonny an’ Leadbelly too